 Lexington Middle School

-Lexington Middle School's student population of 1,106 students has grown by 6% over five school years.
+Lexington Middle School's student population of 1,106 students has stayed relatively flat over five school years.

 The teacher population of 58 teachers has stayed relatively flat over five school years.

 Students by Grade

 View the Lexington Middle School yearly calendar below.
 Note key dates such as:

 Last Day for School for Students

 August 02, 2022 (Tuesday)

 Students First Day